linetmshaji/Web-Application-Learning-Management-System/README.md

 - MODULE DESCRIPTION
 The system is proposed to have following modules.
--ADMIN MODULE
+- ADMIN MODULE
--Login
+-Login,
--Add and edit course
+-Add and edit course,
--Add and edit subjects
+-Add and edit subjects,
--View  user
+-View  user,
--View Faculty
+-View Faculty,
 -View Feedback

 - PUBLIC MODULE
--Search  and download Study material
+-Search  and download Study material,
 -Feedback

 - TEACHER MODULE
--Login
+-Login,
--Search  and download Study material
+-Search  and download Study material,
--Upload  Study Material
+-Upload  Study Material,
--Teachers can reply the questions posted by the students -View the questions posted by the Faculty
+-Teachers can reply the questions posted by the students, -View the questions posted by the Faculty,
 -Feedback